 Ringa Tapahi Mīti

-Butchers cut, prepare and sell meat in a butcher's shop or a supermarket.
+Butchers cut, prepare and sell meat.

 Butchers usually earn

 Source: Competenz, 2016.